Foreign Interference (Countermeasures) Act 2021: Legislative history

 The Foreign Interference (Countermeasures) Bill was introduced to Parliament on 13 September 2021 by Minister for Home Affairs K. Shanmugam.
 On 29 September, the Workers' Party announced amendments it had tabled two days earlier for the next parliamentary sitting.
 They included judicial oversight, a more precise scope of executive powers under the law to prevent abuse, and greater and transparency as to who was subject to the law.
 Although party members understood the need to prevent foreign interference, they disagreed with the bill as initially written.
 On 30 September, Non-constituency Member of Parliament Leong Mun Wai filed an unsuccessful petition to delay the passage of the bill.
 A second reading of the bill took place on 4 October, during which Shanmugam gave a two-hour-long speech defending Fica, while stating that the government would accept some of the 44 amendments proposed by the Workers' Party.
 The bill was passed in Parliament the same day, at around 11:15 pm; 75 Members of Parliament (all 70 from the People's Action Party and 5 Nominated Members of Parliament) voted in favour of the legislation, whereas 11 from the Workers' Party and the Progress Singapore Party objected with 2 abstentions (all NMPs).

+Uses of the Act

+On 2 February 2024, the Registrar of Foreign and Political Disclosures, which operates under the purview of the Ministry of Home Affairs, announced its intention to list Hong Kong-born businessman Philip Chan as a politically significant person.
+At the time of intended designation, Chan was the president of both the Hong Kong Chamber of Commerce in Singapore and the Kowloon Club, a Singaporean social club helping Hong Kong immigrants to adapt to Singapore.
+In addition to attending the Chinese People's Political Consultative Conference as an overseas delegate, Chan was also a patron of two Singaporean grassroot organisations, namely the Kampong Chai Chee Citizens’ Consultative Committee and the Bukit Timah Community Club management committee.
+After reviewing his submissions, the Registrar confirmed its designation of Chan as a politically significant person on 26 February 2024, making him the first person in Singapore to be named as such.

+On 20 July 2024, the Ministry of Home Affairs issued Account Restriction Directions to X, Facebook, Instagram, YouTube, and TikTok that required them to block 95 Guo Wengui-affiliated social media accounts from being accessed in Singapore.